KPROJ: A Program for Unfolding Electronic and Phononic Bands: Applications

 \subsection{Defected graphene}

 Doping and defects play an important role in tuning the electronic properties of materials\cite{doping1,doping2,doping3,doping4,doping5,doping6}.
 Within the framework of first-principles calculations, such systems are usually modeled by supercells.
-Fig.~\ref{FIG6}(a) shows the geometric structure of defected graphene derived from a 5 $\times$ 5 supercell, for which the BZ is shown in Fig.~\ref{FIG6}(b).
-Fig.~\ref{FIG6}(c) shows the band structure for the defected 5 $\times$ 5 graphene.
-It looks completely different from the band structure of the perfect graphene.
-In addition, there are two new features.
-One is that there are dispersionless bands near the Fermi level.
-The other one is that there is no longer a gapless Dirac cone at K. Instead, it has a band gap.
-By projecting the wavefunctions of the defected graphene onto the $\mathbf{k}$-points in the first BZ of the corresponding primitive cell, the dispersionless bands are gone and a band gap in the Dirac cone at K can be seen.
-Moreover, there are minigaps in the electronic bands.
-This effect is due to the perturbation of the defects.
+Figure \ref{FIG10}(a) shows the geometric structure of the defected graphene derived from a 5 $\times$ 5 supercell, for which the BZ is shown in Fig.~\ref{FIG10}(b).
+Figure \ref{FIG10}(c) shows the band structure for the defected 5 $\times$ 5 graphene.
+Besides the folding, which makes it difficult to see the graphene bands, there are two new features: dispersionless bands near the Fermi level (as expected for a localized isolated defect), and the apparent disappearance of the Dirac cone.
+By projecting the wavefunction of the defected graphene onto the $k$-points in the first BZ of the corresponding primitive cell, (i) the bulk graphene states are recovered; (ii) there are two defect states, one is distributed over the whole BZ, and the other lower one is in the gap opened up in the lower part of the Dirac cone, and is mainly derived from those pure graphen states; and (iii) there are additional minigaps in the electronic bands due to defects.